 Planting vegetables in the fall is smart because with some species you will have something growing all winter and with others, you will have an early harvest in the spring.
 A lot of fall vegetables can feel uninspiring (think potato, onion, carrot).
-So here you are presented with some more unusual veggies to plant right now, ready to add pizzazz to your garden and kitchen.
+So here you are presented with some more unusual vegetables to plant in the fall, ready to add pizzazz to your garden and kitchen.

 Chinese Chives (Allium tuberosum)

-“Regular” chives are loved by those who appreciate a crisp bite and mild onion flavor, but have you ever heard of Chinese Chives, sometimes called Garlic Chives?
+Those who appreciate a crisp bite and mild onion flavor, love “regular” chives.
+But have you ever heard of Chinese Chives, sometimes called Garlic Chives?
 They have a mild garlic flavor instead, making them a great addition to anything, well, anything to which you might want to add a mild garlic flavor (that’s pretty much everything for me).
 The white flowers are also beautiful, edible, and can have a stronger garlic taste.

 Elephant Garlic (Allium ampelopramus)